afska/gba-link-connection/README.md

 ## Usage

-- Include the library you want (e.g. [LinkCable.h](lib/LinkCable.h)) in your game code, and read its comment for instructions.
+- Include the library you want (e.g. [LinkCable.h](lib/LinkCable.h)) in your game code, and refer to its comments for instructions.
-- Check out the [examples](examples) folder
+- Check out the [examples](examples) folder.
 	* Builds are available in *Releases*.
 	* They can be tested on real GBAs or using emulators (*NO$GBA*, *mGBA*, or *VBA-M*).